QubesOS/qubes-doc/introduction/issue-tracking.rst

 If English is not your native language, you may post a machine translation.
 If you wish, you may also include the original non-English text in a :ref:`collapsible section <introduction/issue-tracking:use collapsible sections for long, nonessential content>`.

+Developers may ask you for logs or other data
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In some cases, a Qubes developer who is working on an issue may request logs or other data from you.
+Qubes OS *never* sends such data automatically, and you are *never* required to provide it. *If you wish to do so*, you *may* provide such data, but since Qubes OS has no mechanism by which to transmit the data itself, you will have to share it manually, for example, by posting it in a comment on the relevant issue.
+This is fine when the data is not sensitive.
+However, since issues are publicly visible, you should not post any sensitive data there.
+If the data that a Qubes developer wants from you is sensitive in any way, and if you're comfortable sharing it with that developer, then we strongly recommending using encryption.
+The most common method is to send it in a PGP-encrypted email.
+You can find the Qubes developers' email PGP keys on the `Team <https://www.qubes-os.org/team/>`__ page and in the :doc:`Qubes security pack (qubes-secpack) </project-security/security-pack>`.

+Please **do not** send unsolicited communications to developers or attempt to contact them directly for help.

 Use collapsible sections for long, nonessential content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^